Intern with the Museum

 Summer 2018 Internships

-The priority application deadline for summer internships is March 1; applications received after that date may be considered on a first-come, first-served basis.
+The priority application deadline for spring internships was March 1.
+Applications received after that date may be considered on a first-come, first-served basis.

 In 2016, the Museum launched a major renovation and construction project that will radically transform the interiors of its North Wing (located in the historic Pack Library) and East Wing (in Pack Place).
 Lasting approximately 18-24 months, the project will culminate in a complete reconfiguration and reinstallation of the Museum’s collection of 20th- and 21st-century American art, as well as provide a revitalized backdrop for how the Museum interacts with its patrons and visitors.
 Read more about our construction project.